Suhel-Kap/uniswap-pool-indexer/README.md

 3. Moving up the chain to analyze the funding source
 4. Continuing this process up to 3 levels deep

-This creates a "money trail" that can help identify connections between different pools and tokens.

 ## Limitations

 - Requires an Etherscan API key for funding analysis
 - Rate limited by Etherscan API (uses throttling)
-- Only analyzes pools paired with known LP tokens (WETH, USDC, etc.)
+- Only analyzes pools paired with known LP tokens (WETH, USDC, USDT)

 ## Future Improvements